FPCC: Fast Point Cloud Clustering based Instance Segmentation for Industrial Bin-picking: Experiment

 \subsection{Experimental setting}

-Each point is converted to a 6D vector (X, Y, Z, $N_x, N_y, N_z$).
-In each batch, input points $N=$ 4,096 are randomly sampled from each scene and each point only can be sampled once.
-The sampling is repeated until the points of the scene is less than $N$.
-FPCC-Net is implemented in the TensorFlow framework and trained using the Adam \cite{adam} optimizer with initial learning rate of 0.0001, batch size 2 and momentum 0.9.
+FPCC-Net is implemented in the TensorFlow framework and trained using the Adam\cite{adam} optimizer with initial learning rate of 0.0001, batch size 2 and momentum 0.9.
 All training and validation are conducted on Nvidia GTX1080 GPU and Intel Core i7 8700K CPU with 32 GB RAM.
-During the training phase, $\epsilon_1 = 5$, $\epsilon_2 = 10$, $\alpha = 30$ and $\beta = 2$ are set.
+During the training phase, $\epsilon_1 = 0.5$, $\epsilon_2 = 1$, $\alpha = 3$ and $\beta = 2$ are set. $\gamma=1$ and $d_{\max}=0.07,0.08,0.6,1.6,1.2$ correspond to the size of ring screw, gear shaft, object A, object B and object C, respectively.
+In each batch in the training process, input points ($N=4,096$) are randomly sampled from each scene and each point can be sampled only once.
+Each point is converted to a 6D vector ($\overline{x}, \overline{y}, \overline{z}, n_x, n_y, n_z$) for inputting FPCC-Net.
+The sampling is repeated until the remained points of the scene is less than $N$.
 The network is trained for 30 epochs.
-It takes about ten hours to train FPCC-Net for each object.
+It takes around ten hours to train FPCC-Net for each object.